Welcome to this Advanced Training the Trainer Course FAQs Page

 Cleanliness — Tidy the room, food, drinks, cups, and papers.
 Clear them away and ensure a tidy environment throughout the day.
 You don’t want to arrive for tomorrow’s class and find a messy room.
 Learning in a cluttered space is suboptimal.
 Ask your students to use the bins provided.

-Room temperature — Learning will be inhibited if it’s too hot, cold, stuffy, or humid.
+Room temperature — Learning is inhibited if it’s too hot, cold, stuffy, or humid.
 Students will feel uncomfortable, so check the temperature regularly.
 At breaks, open the door to refresh the air circulation.

 Refreshments — Teas, coffees, water, and biscuits.
 Keep milk out of the sun.
 It goes off quickly and can cause a bad tummy.

-Storytelling — As the trainer, you must tell stories of success and be prepared to tell stories of when and where things go wrong.
+Storytelling — As the trainer, you must tell stories of success and when and where things go wrong.
 Tell the latter without judgment.
 Use them as cautionary tales, especially concerning health and safety.

 Venue hire — Book rooms in advance if it’s your responsibility.
 If not, speak to those responsible and check regularly for confirmation.